Good Code vs Bad Code

-Both may be correct as far as compiling and when they’re run.
+Both may be correct as far as compiling and when they are run.
 But bad code can present some problems in development, debugging, and modifying.
-In the workplace, no matter how well your program runs, someone will have to read and/or alter your code at some point.
+In the workplace, no matter how well your program runs, someone will have to read or alter your code at some point.

 They may have to add new features, correct a rare bug, or they might just want to read it to understand how it works.
 Similarly, you will have to read someone else’s code to do the same thing.
 Everyone will get along a whole lot better if the code is readable and understandable.

 To know the importance of good quality code, let’s try to understand what a bad quality of code can lead to.
-Badly written code could lead to financial losses or waste of time needed for further maintenance, enhancements or adjustments to a software.
+Badly written code could lead to financial losses or waste of time needed for further maintenance, enhancements, or adjustments to software.

 You write your code once, but then follow it numerous times after.
 Hence, documenting your code becomes really important, and naming conventions become really important.